ElishaLazaro/Movie-Recommendation/README.md

-This project is about a movie website with a categorization function and a AI chatbot to help the user find certain movies in a specific categories.
+This project is about a movie website with a categorization function and a AI chatbot to help the user find certain movies in a specific categories and was a project for a group of students.